South Fourth Street Exhibitors

 Agents and/or representatives for artists, including dealers, frame shops and galleries are not allowed.

 Jurors will circulate at random during the show to ensure that all work shown is in compliance with these guidelines and the show reserves the right to consult other sources for verification of work or process.

 General Policies- all sections of the St. James Court art Show

-The art show is produced by a consortium of five neighborhood groups and a church.
-Each section is responsible for its own exhibit space/exhibitors, which total approximately 700 artists spread over 3.5 blocks.
-You may apply to any or all of the sections (applications are not shared between groups), but participation is limited to one section.
+The art show is produced by a consortium of 5 neighborhood groups.
+Each section is responsible for its own exhibit space/exhibitors, which total approximately 650 artists spread over 3.5 blocks.
+You may apply to any or all of the sections (applications are not typically shared between groups), but participation is limited to one section.
 Once you pay a BOOTH FEE to a particular section, you are unable to accept an invitation to any other section.
 Booth fees will not be refunded in the event they are paid to multiple sections.

 Any exhibitor released from one section of the show for infraction of participation rules is subject to exclusion from all sections of the show.